davybrion/companysite-dotnet/content/blog/2011-02-using-distributed-caching-with-agatha.md

 As you may or may not know, Agatha has supported <a href="/blog/2010/06/using-agathas-server-side-caching/">server-side caching of responses</a> for a while now (it also sports built-in <a href="/blog/2010/08/using-agathas-client-side-caching/">client-side caching</a> actually).
 But it only came with one in-memory implementation of that cache.
 And while that implementation works well, it's still just an in-process cache which just isn't sufficient for some scenarios.

-This week i was introduced to <a href="http://www.membase.org/">Membase</a>, a great distributed caching solution which is very easy to set up.
+This week I was introduced to <a href="http://www.membase.org/">Membase</a>, a great distributed caching solution which is very easy to set up.
 I wanted to see what it would take to make Agatha's server-side caching work with Membase.
 With a little help from the <a href="http://memcached.enyim.com/">Enyim Membase client</a>, it turned out to be very easy.
 If you want to change the actual caching implementation that Agatha uses, you have to implement 2 interfaces.
 First, you'll need a custom implementation of the ICache interface:

 <script src="https://gist.github.com/3728632.js?file=s1.cs"></script>